system76/docs/_articles/ubuntu-basics.md

 ![Ubuntu Desktop](/images/ubuntu-basics/Dash-16.04-min.png)

-Access the *Menu Bar* at the top of the screen to view options like *File, Edit, View* for the current application window you're working in.
+Use the *Menu Bar* at the top of the screen to view options like *File, Edit, View* for the current application window you're working in.
 You can Mouse over the Menu Bar to see the drop-down menu.

 *Window controls* are on the left of the title bar of the window.

-When you press and release the <kbd>Alt</kbd> key, the *HUD* is brought up.
-The *HUD* is helpful for keyboard super users for searching though an application's menu.
+Press and release the <kbd>Alt</kbd> key, to bring up the *HUD*.
+The HUD is helpful for keyboard super users for searching though an application's menu.

 ![Ubuntu Desktop](/images/ubuntu-basics/HUD-16.04-min.png)